 Those who continue taking their standard dose of buprenorphine before, during and after surgery.

-Participants in the reduced group will then be prescribed 8mg buprenorphine daily from the day of surgery until transitioned back to their regular dose of buprenorphine when postoperative surgical pain has subsided
+Participants will be prescribed 8mg buprenorphine daily from the day of surgery until transitioned back to their regular dose of buprenorphine when postoperative surgical pain has subsided

 Active Comparator: Reduce Group